xrdocs/ncs5500/_tutorials/400g-optics-1.md

 ### NCS-5700 QSFP28 100G Optics with New Generation 50G/100G Wavelengths Support and Roadmap

-As we gradually migrate to 400G optics, with new genration 50G/100G wavelengths, we also need the currently deployed 100GE ports to migrate to new generation optics with 50G/100G wavelengths.
+As we gradually migrate to 400G optics, with new generation 50G/100G wavelengths, we also need the currently deployed 100GE ports to migrate to new generation optics with 50G/100G wavelengths.

 This section will cover all 100G optics with new generation 50G and 100G wavelengths, and using QSFP28 form factor.